phpb-com/short-duid-js/README.md

 So far I know of none, if you are using it in your project and do not mind sharing this information, please drop me a note at <ian@phpb.com>, and I will add you to this list.

+- [DOSID](https://github.com/phpb-com/dosid) - is a sister project that implements similar ID generation mechanism but on top of Cloudflare edge network.

 ### Testing

 `git clone https://github.com/phpb-com/short-duid-js.git && cd short-duid-js && npm install --save-dev` <br />